 OVERVIEW OF UWLC

 The University of Washington León Center (UWLC) is administered by the College of Arts and Sciences.
-It is staffed year-round by an on-site Resident Director, and is supported on-campus in Seattle by the Director of Program Development/Administrator and the Executive Director.
+It is staffed year-round by an on-site Coordinator, and is supported on-campus in Seattle by the Director of Program Development/Administrator and the Executive Director.
 Students should direct program-related questions or concerns to the director of their program, who will consult with UWLC staff if necessary.

 PASSPORTS & VISAS

 You must have a valid passport to travel to Spain, and your passport must be valid for at least 6 months after the last day of the program.

 You should consult the Spanish Consulate in San Francisco's webpage for up-to-date visa information and requirements.
 In general, if you are an American citizen AND:

 - the program in which you are participating is less than 90 days (during a 180 day period), you do not need a visa to study in

 - the program in which you are participating is longer than 90 days (during a 180 day period), you do need a student visa and should consult the Spanish Consulate in San Francisco's webpage for the application procedure.

 **If you are not an American citizen, you should consult with the Consulate of your nationality and/or the Spanish Consulate in San Francisco to determine if a visa is required.**